bi3mer/bi3mer.github.io/content/posts/visualizing-conways-game-of-life-with-raylib.md

 }
 ```

 Now that we can draw the grid, the next problem is to `update` it.
 This is where `time` comes into play.
-A valid implementation would beo turn `state.conway.step()` every frame.
-However, doing this makes for an incredibly busy, and hard to understand visualization.
+A valid implementation would be to run `state.conway.step()` every frame.
+However, doing this makes for an incredibly busy and hard-to-understand visualization.
 As a result, I put in a delay before `step` could be run.
 The number I found that worked for me was `0.075`.

-The delay works by using `GetFrameTime`.
-This function returns the time between frames.
-When the total time is greater than `0.075`, then `time` is reset to `0` and the `step` function for CGoL is run.
+The delay works by using `GetFrameTime`, which returns the time between frames.
+When the total time is greater than `0.075`, `time` is reset to `0`, and the `step` function for CGoL is run.

 # Conclusion
-I have not shown the complete code for running this visualization nor have I given you any directions on compiling.
-For that, you can go go the [GitHub repo](https://github.com/bi3mer/raylib_tests/tree/main/conways_game_of_life).
-It has a [makefile](https://en.wikipedia.org/wiki/Make_(software)) for compiling the code either for local use or for running on the internet.
+I have not shown the complete code for running this visualization, nor have I given you any directions on compiling it.
+To do so, you can go to the [GitHub repo](https://github.com/bi3mer/raylib_tests/tree/main/conways_game_of_life).
+It has a [makefile](https://en.wikipedia.org/wiki/Make_(software)) for compiling the code either for local use or for running in your browser.
 It also has the complete [`main.cpp`](https://github.com/bi3mer/raylib_tests/blob/main/conways_game_of_life/src/main.cpp) file.
-You can see in there one way to structure your code for local and WASM development.
+You can see one way to structure your code for local and WASM development.

 Regardless, this is the end of the post.
-I have shown one way to implement Conway's Game of Life in c++, and then how to visualize it with raylib.
+I have shown one way to implement Conway's Game of Life in C++ and then how to visualize it with raylib.
 For anyone out there reading this post, I hope that it helped.
 If you find any mistakes, please let me know.